koropet/koropet/README.md

 The main technology that I working with is a .NET framework and C# language.
 Also I have some old progects in VBA.
 Other way to programming is models for TrumGame, where you can write parametric geometry and appearance of trum models that using in game.

 A big opportunity to realize myself I see in BIM technology.
-It has a large clusters of geterogenic data that have been to work with, compute, exchange, visualize, and more ither.
+It has a large clusters of geterogenic data that have been to work with, compute, exchange, visualize, and more other.
 It must help to improve processes of developing buildings and structures.

 🌱 I'm currently working on these projects: